-Dozens of students and staff have succeeded in establishing one. it is not eays and requires patience and dedication.
-But, you can do it too!
+Dozens of students and staff have succeeded in establishing one.
+It is not eays and requires patience and dedication.
+But, also you can do it!

 (1) Form an initiative

 - Convene a team of 5-10 students, staff and faculty.
 They form the core team that leads the design and lobby effort.

 - Form the group, by organising a study trip to another Green Office near you.
 An information evening is also a great start.
 Attending the annual European GO Summit is also an inspiring option to form your team.

 - We also run weekend seminars and give workshops on sustainability in higher education.
 Get in touch with us to learn when the next event takes place.
 You could then attend with some people from your institution who are interested in starting an initiaitve.

 - Understand the strengths and weaknesses of existing sustainability efforts at your institution.
 This helps you to see what the added value of a Green Office could be.
 As a simple start, map relevant stakeholders and policies with our excel sheet.
 For the advanced: Conduct an assessment with UniSAF.

 - Learn more about the model itself, to better learn how to adapt it to your context.
 Visit a GO near you, read our 19 page report and listen to a 55min webinar.

 - Find out, what opportunities exist for funding, e.g. innovation funds, funds to improve the quality of education, student engagement funds, etc. For this, it helps if you talk to a staff member, professors or student representative who knows your institution very well.

 - Commissions, the Executive Board or the university council might be bodies that could decide about your funding proposal.